Lockheed Martin F-35 Lightning II procurement: Italy

-In early February 2012, Corriere della Sera reported that the Italian purchase would be cut back to 100 to 110 aircraft, but the defense ministry said at that time that no decision had been made.
-On 15 February Defence Minister Giampaolo Di Paola announced that Italy would cut its F-35 order by 41 aircraft from the initially announced 131 to 90 as a result of the country's sovereign debt crisis.
+In early February 2012, Corriere della Sera reported that the Italian purchase would be cut back to 100 or at most 110 aircraft, but the defense ministry said at that time that no decision had been made.
+On 15 February, Defence Minister Giampaolo Di Paola announced that Italy would cut its F-35 order by 41 aircraft from the initially announced 131 to 90 as a result of the country's sovereign debt crisis.

 On 26 June 2013, Italy's ruling parties agreed to again seek parliament approval before advancing further in the program.
 Parliament approved a six-month review of the program by a vote of 381 to 149.
-On 16 July 2013 the senate agreed to allow the existing purchase to go through, but said they would review any further purchase.
+On 16 July 2013, the senate agreed to allow the existing purchase to go through, but said they would review any further purchase.
 The first F-35A assembled in Italy flew from Cameri on 7 September 2015.

 In July 2018, after the rise of the Conte Cabinet, it was reported that no more Italian orders for F-35 are expected, and the current order could be cut to save money.
 In October that year, the Italian government announced it would cut €450 million from its 2019 defense budget.
 One of the measures taken to achieve this is a slowdown in the purchase of F-35 aircraft to spread out payment.
-In November 2018 it was reported that the slowdown would reduce Italy's acquisition rate from ten aircraft per year down to six or seven, but still ultimately buying 90 aircraft total.
+In November 2018, it was reported that the slowdown would reduce Italy's acquisition rate from ten aircraft per year down to six or seven, but still ultimately buying 90 aircraft total.
 In December 2018, the Italian Defence Ministry reiterated that the government would not reduce the order, and that Italy stands by its decision to procure the F-35, despite conflicting statements by coalition party members in the past.